atecon/PairPlot/README.md

 * **v0.7 (October 2021)**
 	* Enforce full sample instead of using `--replace` option
-	* Changed ordering of the colours when plotting distinct factors
+	* Changed ordering of the colors when plotting distinct factors
-	* Change the colour palette to "dark2"
+	* Change the color palette to "dark2"

 * **v0.6 (March 2021)**
 	* New API for `PairPlot()` -- backward-incompatible